 TGbe editor: Please update the first paragraph in this subclause as shown below:

-A non-AP MLD shall be able to perform basic operations (such as receiving a traffic indication, time synchronization, receiving BSS parameter updates) by monitoring Beacon frames on one or more enabled link[4467].
+A non-AP MLD shall be able to perform basic operations (such as receiving a traffic indication, time synchronization, receiving BSS parameter updates) by monitoring Beacon frames on one or more enabled links[4467].
 This is in addition to mechanisms such as individual TWT agreement.
-With these mechanisms, a non-AP MLD can receive basic information about the AP MLD and one or more[#1] APs [7415]of the AP MLD on a single link while the other STA(s) [7416]of the non-AP MLD are in doze state.
+With these mechanisms, a non-AP MLD can receive basic information about the AP MLD and all the[#1] APs [7415]affiliated with the AP MLD on a single link while the other STA(s) [7416]affiliated with the non-AP MLD are in doze state.

 MLD max idle period management